tomadowley/sandbox/README.md

 - “Works in prod” is your favorite genre of fiction.
 - You’ve spent more time renaming variables than naming your pets.
 - Every time you push to main, the CI pipeline starts writing its memoirs.
+- You’ve mastered copy-paste so well, your mouse applied for overtime pay.
+- Your linter’s greatest wish?
+A long, peaceful vacation—far from your code.